5 Competitor’s Analysis Framework for Effective Analysis

 1. Figure out any two attributes you want to compare (i.e. price and quality)

-2. Look out for your customers’/clients’ feedback on those attributes
+2. Gather customers’/clients’ feedback on those attributes

 4. Look out for their customers’/clients’ feedback on their product/services

-Benefits of Perceptual Mapping
+Benefits of perceptual mapping

 Build your Business Plan Faster